eyantra-iot-platform/iot-workshop/iot-platform/connecting-devices-to-platform/mongoose-os/1-getting-started-with-mongoose-os.md

 First of all Clone or download the github [repo](https://github.com/sanamshakya/interfacing-AWS-IoT) before going through further instructions.
 All the required codes for workshop are available in the above repo.

 # Mongoose OS
 An open source operating system for hardware that support javascript.
-It follows event-driven architecture of javascript with a non-blocking I/O model.
+It follows event-driven architecture with a non-blocking I/O model.

 ## Features
 * Supported microcontrollers: ESP32, ESP8266, CC3220, CC3200